 - Some young people need a bit of time away from their birth family or community while a package of support is put in place to try to rebuild family relationships

 - Some have complex disabilities and need to be placed in specialist residential schools

-- Some have become involved in the youth justice system
+- Some become involved in the youth justice system

 Looked after children and young people are individuals with their own personalities, needs and experiences.
-Some may be looked after for short or long periods, some return home, some are adopted and some remain looked after for many years until they reach adulthood.
+Some are looked after for short periods, some return home, some are adopted and some remain looked after for many years until they reach adulthood.